Australian Visa Refusals

 - Breach of previous visa conditions

 Only certain decisions can be reviewed in accordance with Part 5 of the Migration Act 1958.
-If you have questions regarding your eligibility to have your matter reviewed or you believe the Department has incorrectly advised you of your review rights please contact us.
+Please contact us if you have questions regarding your eligibility to have your matter reviewed or if you believe the Department has incorrectly advised you of your review rights.

 It is important to note that strict statutory time limitations apply.
 This means that if you do not submit your review application within the specified time limit you will lose the opportunity to have your decision reviewed.

 Not all visa application refusals can be appealed.

 Part 5A of the Migration Act 1958 outlines which visa applications can be reviewed by the Administrative Appeals Tribunal.

 The first step is to assess whether the decision received by the Department can be appealed.

 TIP: Don’t always take the Departments advice outlined in the refusal notification as accurate.
 We have seen inaccurate information on decision letters on many occasions.

 Once we have identified that your matter can be reviewed, the second step is to submit an application to the Administrative Appeals Tribunal (AAT) within the statutory time limitations.

 It is incredibly important that your application for review is lodged within the statutory time frame otherwise you will lose all rights to your review.

 It is then our job to comprehensively prepare a strong case arguing why the Department’s decision was in error and that you should be granted the visa.